Kevinpgalligan/KevingalWebsite/pages/blog/cli-tools.md

 <figcaption>Heavy stuff.</figcaption>
 </figure>

-### Distribute to the clammering masses
+### Distribute to the clammering public
-If we're feeling particularly benevolent and charitable, and we want our nifty tool to be available to the writhing mob, then we can upload it to PyPI.
+If we're feeling particularly benevolent and charitable, then we can upload our nifty tool to PyPI.
 After all, why would anyone want to use the original grep when they could use our version?

     $ time python3 src/dumbgrepcli/__init__.py existence </tmp/war-and-peace.txt >/dev/null
     user    0m0.086s